A Modern Primer on Processing in Memory: Processing-Using-Memory (PUM)

-PUFs are commonly used in cryptography to identify devices based on the uniqueness of their physical microstructures.
-DRAM-based PUFs have two key advantages: (1) DRAM is present in many modern computing systems, and (2) DRAM has high capacity and thus can provide many unique identifiers.
+\paratitle{\omvi{In-DRAM Physical Unclonable Functions}} PUFs are commonly used in cryptography to identify devices based on the uniqueness of their physical microstructures.
+DRAM-based PUFs have two key advantages: (1)~DRAM is present in many modern computing systems, and (2)~DRAM has high capacity and thus can provide many unique identifiers.
 However, traditional DRAM PUFs exhibit unacceptably high latencies and are not runtime-accessible.
 Our recent work, the DRAM Latency PUF~\cite{kim.hpca18}, proposes a new class of fast, reliable DRAM PUFs that are runtime-accessible, i.e., that can be used during online operation with low latency.
 The key idea is to reduce DRAM read access latency below the reliable datasheet specifications using software-only system calls.
 Doing so results in error patterns that reflect the compound effects of manufacturing variations in various DRAM structures (e.g., capacitors, wires, sense amplifiers).
-Some DRAM cells fail always or not at all, and a combination of a set of such cells can be used to generate a unique identifier for the device.
+Some DRAM cells fail always \omv{after repeated accesses \omvi{with violated timing parameters} and some others never fail} at all. \omv{A} combination of a set of such \omv{consistently failing or never failing} cells can be used to generate a unique identifier for the device.
 Figure~\ref{fig:dram-puf} illustrates the key idea of using the pattern of predictable access latency failures in a DRAM subarray to generate a unique DRAM device identifier.
 An experimental characterization of 223 LPDDR4 DRAM chips from all three major manufacturers shows that these error patterns (1) satisfy runtime-accesible PUF requirements, and (2) are quickly generated (i.e., at 88.2ms) irrespective of operating temperature.
-The DRAM latency PUF does not require any modification to existing DRAM chips -- it only requires an intelligent memory controller that can change timing parameters and identify DRAM regions and cells that can be reliably used as PUFs.
+The DRAM latency PUF does \omv{\emph{not}} require any modification to existing DRAM chips -- it only requires an intelligent memory controller that can change timing parameters and identify DRAM regions and cells that can be reliably used as PUFs. \omv{Extensive characterization and analysis of the DRAM latency PUF on real \gls{COTS} DRAM chips is provided in~\cite{kim.hpca18}.}